Sophia Everest: 2017: Film debut

 Sophia Everest made her film debut with a leading role in the film Naung Bal Tot Mha Ma Mone (Never Hate Again), alongside actress Hsu Eaint San and actor Thu Riya.
 The film was directed by Mae Min Bon, and film released in October 2017.
-She then starred in her second film Nauk Kyaw Ka Dar, where she played the leading role with Thu Riya.
+She then starred in her second film Nauk Kyaw Ka Dar (Back Stab), where she played the leading role with Thu Riya and her fellow Myanmar Idol contestant May Kyi.
 The film released in November 2017.

-Brand Ambassadorships
+Brand ambassadorships

 Sophia was appointed as brand ambassador of Tuborg on 26 February 2018.